-Examp Example

-For a ne For a newborn who had a change in qualification status on 24 July 2023, record;

-2 4 0 7 2 0 2 3
+For a ne ewbo orn v vho ł nad a a cha ange in q ualifi ication status on 24 July 2024, record; 2 4 0 7 2 0 2 4]

 All changes of qualification status must be provided.
 If more than one change of qualification status occurs on a single day, then the final qualification status for that day should be provided to the SSB.